Koopman Kernel Regression: Koopman Kernel Regression

-with $\ModOp(\cdot) {:=} \bm{1}^\top [\phi_{{\eig}_{1}}(\cdot) \cdots \phi_{{\eig}_{\bar{D}}}(\cdot)]^{\top}$ the Koopman mode decomposition operator. \end{restatable} The above Lemma \ref{lemma:Invariants} is a key stepping stone towards deriving a representer theorem for LTI predictors.
-However, it is also interesting in its own right as it provides an explicit expression for the eigenfunction flow from any point in the state space.
+\end{restatable} The above Lemma \ref{lemma:Invariants} is a key stepping stone towards deriving a representer theorem for LTI predictors.
+However, it is also interesting in its own right as it provides an explicit expression for the flow of an eigenfunction from any point in the state space.
+Thus, it provides a recipe to obtain a function space that fulfills~\ref{eq:KIconst} by construction.
+As we show in the following, a sufficiently rich set of eigenvalues \cite{Korda2020OptimalControl} and Lemma \ref{lemma:Invariants} will allow for a reformulation of \eqref{prob:intract} into an unconstrained problem